Joining Our Lab

 Residents in psychiatry and medical students who are interested in the cognitive neuroscience of schizophrenia are also welcome to join the lab.
 There are generally two paths that residents and medical students generally take.
 The first is to be primarily involved in clinical aspects of studies including patient recruitment, patient clinical assessment and coordination of studies in patients with schizophrenia.
 The second is to be primarily involved in cognitive neuroscience aspects of the work we are conducting.
 Please contact Dr. Kuperberg if you are interested in joining the lab.

-We are seeking a full time Research Assistant to assist with all aspects of research in the joined lab that goes across the Martinos Center for Biomedical Imaging and Tufts University.
-The responsibilities are very varied and involve the coordination of all aspects of research projects, ranging from neuroimaging (fMRI) and electrophysiology data acquisition to administrative and lab coordination responsibilities.
+The responsibilities of an RA are very varied and involve the coordination of all aspects of research projects, ranging from neuroimaging (fMRI) and electrophysiology data acquisition (EEG) to administrative and lab coordination responsibilities.
 In addition to the intellectual reward, the position offers experience of research in experimental psychology, clinical applications and cognitive neuroscience.
 This is an ideal research opportunity for someone bound for Graduate School in Cognitive Neuroscience or Psycholinguistics.

 (1) B.A., B.Sc. or M.Sc. degree in Experimental Psychology, Computer Science, Biomedical Engineering, or a closely related field